Penalized Euclidean Distance Regression: Numerical Applications

 \subsection{Simulation study}

 {\it Example 1.} We consider a simulation study to illustrate the performance of our method and the grouping effect in the case when $p \ge n$.
-In this example we compare the results with the Square Root of Lasso method \citep{Belloni} that uses a scaled Euclidean distance as a loss function plus an $\ell_1$ penalty term.
-We also compare the results with both LASSO and Elastic Net methods as they are implemented in the publicly available packages for R. In particular we used 10-fold cross-validation to choose the roughness penalty for LASSO and the Elastic Net using the command {\tt cv.glmnet} in the R package {\tt glmnet} and we use the command {\tt slim} in the R package {\tt flare} with penalty term $\lambda = 1.1 \Phi^{-1}(1-0.05/(2p))/\sqrt{n}$.
-We use the one-pass PED algorithm with parameters chosen from a grid to maximize (\ref{hatxi}).
+In this example we compare the results with the Square Root of Lasso method \citep{Belloni} that uses a scaled Euclidean distance as a loss function plus an $\ell_1$ penalty term, using the asymptotic choice of $\lambda$.
+We also compare the results with both Lasso and Elastic Net methods as they are implemented in the publicly available packages for R, again using the default options.
+In particular we used 10-fold cross-validation to choose the roughness penalty for Lasso and the Elastic Net using the command {\tt cv.glmnet} in the R package {\tt glmnet} and we use the command {\tt slim} in the R package {\tt flare} with penalty term $\lambda = 1.1 \Phi_0^{-1}(1-0.05/(2p))/\sqrt{n}$.
+We use the Penalized Euclidean Distance method with a default $\delta = 0.75$ or chosen with the AIC criterion from a range of values between $0.75$ and $1.5$ (\ref{hatxi}).

 We consider situations with weak signal, strong noise and various correlated designs.
 In particular, for a range of values of $n, p, \rho$ the data are generated from the linear model $Y = X \beta^* + \sigma\epsilon,$ where

 $\|\beta^*\|_0=12$, $\sigma=1.5$ and $X$ generated from a $p$-dimensional multivariate normal distribution with mean zero and correlation matrix $\Sigma$ where the $(j,k)$-th entry of $\Sigma$ is $\rho^{|j-k|},\,\, 1\leq j,k \leq p$.